ultimate271/notes/tolkien/ringsofpower.md

 planted in Minas Ithil before the house of Isildur, since he it was that had saved the fruit from destruction; but the Stones were divided.

+### Of the Palantír and where they were placed and how they were used
 Three Elendil took, and his sons each two.
 Those of Elendil were set in towers upon Emyn Beraid, and upon Amon Sûl, and in the city of Annúminas.
 But those of his sons were at Minas Ithil and Minas Anor, and at Orthanc and in Osgiliath.